 Having an emergency fund by the side in the form of short-term savings can be of great use in times of financial crunch.
 The rationale behind this thinking lies in the fact that emergencies can fall on anyone at anytime.
 For that reason, it’s good to be well-equipped financially before the crunch situation rolls in.

-If you are looking at ways to manage your emergency fund savings for unexpected unemployment or illness then read on as we explore the subject in detail.
+Are you looking at ways to manage your emergency fund savings for unexpected unemployment or illness?
+Read on as we explore the subject in detail.

 Calculate Your Emergency Fund Amount

 It might not sound like a great idea at the beginning.
 But keeping an account of necessary expenses is one of the basic rules that you need to follow to manage short-term savings.
 It’s never a bad option to bank enough to be able to cope up if you are caught up in an emergency.

 For that reason, you want to keep a fine record of your monthly expenses.
 In your budgeting process you can add up the amount you usually spend almost every month on your basic necessities like accommodation, meals, clothing, expenditure on kids and others.
 This can offer a rough idea of the expense incurred on some of the most common daily needs.